puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

 * *Status*: _Ready for Engineering_, *Assignee*: _Community or Puppet Labs Developer_ -- Once a ticket is actively being worked on, but no code is ready to merge, it should go into _Ready for Engineering_ status and be assigned to the person working on it.
   Tickets which are in status _Ready for Engineering_ but do not have a target release assigned by the product owner are not being actively worked on by Puppet Labs.
 * *Status*: _Ready for Merge_, *Assignee*: _Puppet Labs Developer_ -- Once there is code in a pull request, and a *Link* has been created pointing to the pull request, the developer responsible for community support will perform code review and take further action (comment, request further code or tests, merge).
-* *Status*: _Ready for Delivery_, *Assignee*: _Release Engineer_ -- After merging completed code, the Puppet Labs Developer sets the _Ready for Delivery_ status and adds a comment with the github URL of the commit that contains the merge (e.g. https://github.com/puppetlabs/puppet/commit/abcdefbadc0ffee).
+* *Status*: _Resolved_, *Resolution*: _Fixed_ -- This status is set when a fix for an issue has been merged, but is pending validation and release.
 * *Status*: _Closed_, *Assignee*: _Person who closed it_ -- Either been released or no further action can be taken on it.
-Closer should add a comment with the final resolution of the ticket ("Not to be fixed", "Unable to reproduce", etc)
+Closer should add a comment with the final resolution of the ticket ("Fixed", "Duplicate", "Cannot Reproduce", etc)

 ### Communicating during investigation